shabbychef/fromo/README.md

 ##          fromo_mu(xm, 10000, min_df = 3)  81.7  84.5  90.3   87.6  94.3  130.6   100   c
 ```

-The runtime for operations from `roll` grow with the window
+The runtime for operations from `roll` grow with the window size.
-size.
-The equivalent operations from `fromo` appear to also consume more time.
+The equivalent operations from `fromo` also consume more time for longer windows.
 In theory they would be invariant with respect to window size, but I coded them
 to 'restart' the computation periodically for improved accuracy.
 The user has control
 over how often this happens, in order to balance speed and accuracy.
 Here I set